Mikejo5000/vsts-docs-pr/docs/boards/queries/query-by-date-or-current-iteration.md

 ---
 title: Query by date or current iteration
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Query for work items based on a date, a team's current iteration, or a sliding window of sprints in Visual Studio Team Services & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 95D9F558-E3C4-4D5F-BB69-76A3BD7625D8
+description: Query for work items based on a date, a team's current iteration, or a sliding window of sprints in Azure Boards & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 95D9F558-E3C4-4D5F-BB69-76A3BD7625D8